 The first is that these ramps can slip if used on a smooth surface such as sealed concrete or an epoxy coated garage floor.
 Most people find it helps greatly to place the ramps on an old rubber mat, bath towel, or cheap non slip rug liner to limit slipping when driving up the ramp.

-Being made of a plastic polymer, these ramps can get brittle causing the edges to crack as they flex if used in extremely cold temperatures.
+Additionally, because they are made of a plastic polymer, these ramps can also get brittle.
+Edges can crack as they flex if used in extremely cold temperatures.
 There is also the very rare occasional report of a ramp collapsing for no known reason while under weight.
 Always use the proper safety precautions when using a car ramp.

-Watch as these ramps are tested for catastrophic failure with double the max weight.
-Notice that they are sitting on icy snow and do not move.
+These ramps are tested for catastrophic failure with double the max weight.
+Notice they are sitting on icy snow and do not move.

 Race Ramps are extremely stable and impervious to collapse like some plastic ramps.
 They can be used on most any flat surface including grass, sand, and dirt and will accept most tire widths including truck tires.
 This is great for service work in a variety of conditions or just for the simple oil change.

 The 56 represents the length of these ramps in inches and they will lift the car 8” off the ground with a single axle load rating of 3,000 pounds for the pair.
-You can get free shipping with the best pricing here on the single piece RR-56 car ramp and the best pricing here on the two piece RR-56-2 car ramp.
+You can get the current pricing here on the single piece RR-56 car ramp and the current pricing here on the two piece RR-56-2 car ramp.

 This is a product overview of the various types of ramps and accessories that Race Ramps offer.